Anxiety and Stress – What’s The Difference?

 Stress and your muscles

-This persistent tension can also lead to muscle atrophy, as it is difficult to move when you are intensely bound up by your own muscles.
-This is a problem that can get worse, as exercise is one of the most reliable means of relieving stress.
+This persistent tension can also lead to muscle atrophy, and is a problem that can get worse, as exercise is one of the most reliable means of relieving stress.

 Taking a breath

-That’s usually fine, but not always.
-If you have breathing problems like asthma or lung disease, all this breathing can make your problems worse.
+That’s usually fine, but not if you have breathing problems like asthma or lung disease, then all this breathing can make your problems worse.

 How stress affects your heart